Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With FluentU, their entire program really revolves around watching videos, and the listening and reading that go along with that.
 This is in contrast with Babbel’s lessons, which actually include verbal practice exercises as well.

 While reading, writing, and listening are important, speaking is probably the most crucial component of them all.
-So from that perspective, Babbel definitely has a leg up.
+So from that perspective, Babbel definitely has a leg up (even if you are learning Russian for example).

 Speech Recognition Technology